210712jwa/Project--1_Sonia/README.md

 The Expense Reimbursement System will manage the process of reimbursing employees for expenses incurred while on company time.
 All employees in the company can login and submit requests for reimbursement and view their pending requests.
 Finance managers can log in and view all reimbursement requests and history for all employees in the company.
 Finance managers are authorized to approve and deny requests for expense reimbursement.
 Mandatory Requirements

 An Employee can:

 •	Login.
 •	View the employee home page.
 •	Logout.
 •	Submit a reimbursement request.
-•	View their pending reimbursement requests. • 	View their resolved reimbursement requests.
+•	View their pending reimbursement requests.
+• View their resolved reimbursement requests.
 •	View their information.
-•	Update their information.
+•	Upload an image of his/her receipt as part of the reimbursement request.

 A Manager can:

 •	Login.
 •	View the manager home page.
 •	Logout.